Doubly Robust and Efficient Calibration of Prediction Sets for Right-Censored Time-to-Event Outcomes: Introduction

 We now introduce additional notation used throughout.
 Given a generic function $f$, whenever necessary, we denote as $f^\star$ the true unknown function which generated the sample and by $\hat{f}$ a corresponding estimator obtained from the observed data.
 Let $S_{T\mid X}(\cdot\mid X)$ denote the survival function of the time-to-event $T$ given $X$, i.e., $S_{T\mid X}(t\mid X) = \mathbb{P}(T > t\mid X)$, and $S_{C\mid X}(\cdot\mid X)$ the survival function of $C$ given $X$.
 For any $\gamma\in(0,1)$, the conditional quantile function of $T \mid X$ is defined as $q_{T\mid X}(\gamma\mid X)=\inf\{t\in\mathbb{R}_+:S_{T\mid X}(t \mid X) \le 1-\gamma\}$.

-We aim to obtain a lower predictive bound (LPB) for the time-to-event outcome $T$ leveraging covariates $X$, with a certain marginal coverage guarantee. \begin{definition} Let $\hat L(\cdot)$ be a function estimated from the observed data $\mathcal{D}$ and $\alpha\in[0,1]$ be a non-stochastic level.
-We say that $\hat L$ is a marginally calibrated LPB for $T$ at level $\alpha$ if
+We aim to obtain predictive bounds $\widehat{L}(X)$ and $\widehat{U}(X)$ for time-to-event outcome $T$ leveraging the covariate vector $X$ with a marginal coverage guarantee, i.e., $\mathbb{P}(\widehat{L}(X) \le T \le \widehat{U}(X)) \ge 1 - \alpha$.
+For comparison with most of the existing literature, we focus on lower predictive bounds (LPBs), even though all our methods can provide two-sided predictive bounds; see~\eqref{eq:IPCW} and subsequent discussion. \begin{definition} Let $\hat L(\cdot)$ be a function estimated from the observed data $\mathcal{D}$ and $\alpha\in[0,1]$ be a non-stochastic level. $\hat L$ is a marginally calibrated LPB for $T$ at level $\alpha$ if